dingzhiyuan/rev-cli/readme.md

 it will replace all "style/" and "/style/" as "http://www.xxx.com/style/" in "index.html"

 it will replace all "../style/" and "/style/" as "http://www.xxx.com/style/" in "xxx/index.html"

+##V1.0.9 bugFix

+A contain B , and B contain C; if C change, B will change,but A dose not change, we fix it.